MrFlantastic/FWB-Hackathon/README.md

 Once the reserve price is met (covering FWB overhead costs, PartyBid platform fee, speaker fee, etc.), the bid will be placed.
 If the auction is won, any contributor can return to claim their "$TOGO" tokens, relative to the amount contributed.
 If the reserve price isn't met, or another DAO collectively outbids the PartyBid, any contributors can return and reclaim the ETH they contributed.

 As previously mentioned, collaboration will be key for the early days of HotTakes.
 While this crowdfunding mechanism can be a powerful tool to attract guests, it'll be important to have precommited speakers who are willing to participate in the DAO with their excited future audience members.
-We would like to open up to the FWB community for a list of nominees which will be voted on in the Coffee Time channel using a tool similar to Sesh:
+We would like to open up to the FWB community for a list of nominees.

 ### The DAO
 Token Holders will be able to connect their wallets to join a token-gated Discord server dedicated to their upcoming event.
 This server will be the first chance token holders will have to interact with each other and their future speaker.
 Token weighted governance protocols can be used to determine everything from what topics they want to be covered to who else will join their speaker on stage.